IBEEM-MSU/gvalidatR/README.md

 Hence our goal was to explore ways automate data transfer from binary or on-line formats of spreadsheets into text-based format so that we may git and github to track and communicate changes to the data.

+## Background

+This package was originally developed to facilitate the meta-analysis project "Community Assembly Rules" at Michigan State University,
 ## Overview

 The goal of the small R package to is help a collaborative research team design and enter data using Google Sheets but